niwa/interoperable_land_water_models/Examples/BMI/Lookup/README.md

 ### Inputs

 Inputs are declared under the `input` node.
 Each input is a map describing relevant attributes.
 Only the `type` attribute is required.
+The supported input types are: `int`, `double` & `str`.

 ```yaml
 inputs: